nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 # Virtualenv setup and dbt installation - Mac

 ## iTerm2
-We suggest you to use _iTerm2_ instead of the built-in Terminal application.
+We suggest you use _iTerm2_ instead of the built-in Terminal application.

 https://iterm2.com/